MuhammadHarisSiddiqui620/Fitness-Tracker/README.md

 - [X] a start/stop button(starts timer)
 - [x] Finish button should go to summary
 - [x] In summary, calculated calories should be displayed

-Video tutorials fragment.
-- [x] ListView displaying categories.
-- [x] Youtube API calls and create model data
-- [x] RecyclerView of the videos returning from category query
-- [x] Video Playback activity
-- [x] Improve astetics of the activities to meet professional look
-- [X] Autoplay videos in new activity

 In workout screen